Model & Strategy

 In 2005 Tommy was a Research Fellow at University of California at San Francisco focusing on implementation and evaluation techniques for Grassroot Soccer.
 He has received numerous awards including All-American honors as a soccer player, two-time Resident Teacher of the Year at the University of New Mexico, and the Annie Dyson Child Advocacy Award from the American Academy of Pediatrics.
 In 2005, Tommy was the recipient of a Social Justice Award from Dartmouth College, and, in 2007, Tommy received the Peace Abbey’s Courage of Conscience Award.

-Over 1.9 million children worldwide have graduated from Grassroot Soccer’s adolescent health program.
+Over two and a half million youth in nearly 50 countries have graduated from GRS’s adolescent health program.

-A study from the Grassroot Soccer research team showed that graduates in Zimbabwe were 4 times more likely to test for HIV and know their status, 5 times less likely to report early sexual debut, and 8 times less likely to have had more than one sexual partner.
+Research demonstrates that GRS graduates are four times more likely to test for HIV and know their status, five times less likely to report early sexual debut, and eight times less likely to have had more than one sexual partner.